-This Fujifilm X-T200 review is a result of a two-week testing period, and the camera was provided by Fujifilm UK.
+This Fujifilm X-T200 review is a result of a two-week testing period and the camera was provided by Fujifilm UK.
 (Editor’s note: This article wasn’t sponsored by Fujifilm.)

 I received the Fujifilm X-T200 with the Vlogger Kit.
 This kit is targeted to videomakers primarily filming themselves.
 It includes:

-Who is the Fujifilm X-T200 For?
+Who Is the Fujifilm X-T200 For?

-Its appeal is higher for those who particularly value Fujifilm’s brand and attitude.
+The X-T200 appeals to those who particularly value Fujifilm’s brand and attitude.
 This includes shooting predominantly JPG, a slower photography process, and a stylish design.

 Mount and Compatibility

-Lens offerings for the X-mount include a wide range of zooms and primes, cheap and professional, general-purpose and specific lenses made by Fujifilm and others.
+Lens offerings for the X-mount include a wide range of zooms and primes, cheap and professional, general-purpose, and specific lenses made by Fujifilm and others.

 Among those who manufacture native X-mount lenses are Zeiss, Viltrox, and recently Tokina.
 Manual-focus lenses are made by Lensbaby, 7Artisans, and others.
-Notably, Sigma is missing from here: their APS-C lens lineup is not (yet) available for X-mount as of December 2020.

 Sensor and Image Quality